snowdrop/istio-routing-example/README.md

 ## Purpose

-Showcase Istio's Distributed Tracing capabilities with a set of properly instrumented Spring Boot applications
+Showcase Istio's A/B Testing capabilities with a set of example applications configured with appropriate routing and rules.

 ## Deploy on Minishift